Why dancers need creative rest

 The kind of rest I advocate for in particular is what I like to call “creative rest.”
 It’s more than just zoning out in front of our Netflix playlist or scrolling aimlessly through Instagram on the couch.
 (Although, both of those can have their benefits, too!)
-Rather, creative rest consists of purposeful and thoughtful exercises and activities designed to give us the time, space, and intention to:
+Creative rest is both a mentality that informs how we approach our creative and teaching practices, and a set of purposefully-designed activities that give us the time, space, and intention to:

 - Reconnect with our bodies, restoring our physical well-being and refreshing our energy levels;